MileHacker Logo

 • Leshan: Hike the Grand Buddha cliff path for a closer view of the massive statue.

-• Surrounding Areas: Seek out opportunities for additional trekking and mountain discovery in the broader region.
+• Surrounding Areas: Seek out opportunities for additional mountaineering and mountain exploration in the broader region.

-• Some areas near Emei Mountaduring the month of may suitable for cycling.
+• Some locations in the vicinity of Emei Mountaduring the month of may suitable for cycling.

 For more trip tours, explore options on GetYourGuide.